isomerpages/mci-m3-old/_m3-towns/5-jurong.md

 collection_name: m3-towns
 ---

-Launched in April 2019 by Grassroots Adviser Madam *Rahayu Mahzam*, M³@Jurong aims to empower and uplift the youth and low-income Malay/Muslim families in Jurong.
+Launched in April 2019 by Grassroots Adviser Madam Rahayu Mahzam, M³@Jurong aims to empower and uplift the youth and low-income Malay/Muslim families in Jurong.

 M³@Jurong’s hashtag #kitadisini reminds the community that it is here to assist residents who require help.